Psychoeducational Evaluation

 - Written Report (~10 to 15 pages) with diagnostic impressions and recommendations

-This type of evaluation is typically conducted over three sessions.
-First, the initial interview.
-Second, Dr. Andersen will work directly with your child.
+This type of evaluation is typically conducted over 3-4 sessions.
+First, the initial parent-only interview.
+Second, Dr. Andersen will work directly with your child (typically over two sessions).
 Finally, the third session is to provide verbal feedback, at which time you will also receive a written report.

 *An Autism evaluation can be added onto a psychoeducational evaluation.
 If this is done then add one hour onto the interview (i.e., ~2 hour interview) and potentially an additional day for face-to-face testing.
 Autism rating scales will be also administered, and additional communication & executive function testing will be performed.

 Dr. Andersen can also participate in school meetings (e.g., MET, IEP, intervention and problem solving meetings, 504, FBA/BIP, etc.) upon request.
 Still have questions?
-Do no hesitate to reach out directly to Dr. Andersen at 602.699.4543 for a FREE phone consult!
+Do no hesitate to reach out to use at 602.699.4543 (via phone or text) or info@andersenpsychology.com.